mitodl/mitx-grading-library/docs/grading_math/renderer.md

 <script type="text/javascript" src="/static/MJxPrep.js"></script>
 ```

 Some functions are too complex for a symbol definition, and need the student's input to be preprocessed into AsciiMath before rendering.
 These functions are `log10`, `log2`, `fact` and `factorial`.
-To use these, you need to add `preprocessorClassName` and `preprocessorSrc` properties to any textline tags that use the preprocessor.
+To use these, you need to add `preprocessorClassName` and `preprocessorSrc` properties to any `<textline/>` tags that use the preprocessor.

 ```XML
 <customresponse cfn="grader">